 - To implement portfolios with good performance, organizations prefer strategic approaches to financial methods.

 Using the appropriate methods and tools for project portfolio selection is important.
 At the same time, it is also crucial to pay close attention to some other aspects that can influence the development of the project portfolio.
-For instance, organizations need to pay attention to the competitions for resources and the temporary nature of projects.
+For instance, organizations need to pay attention to the competition for resources and the temporary nature of projects.